veaos/veaos/README.md

 ## Getting Started

-In this section you can find out how to set up **Veaos**, both for production environment and for development environment.
+In this section, you can find out how to set up **Veaos**, both for production environment and for development environment.

 ### Development